The Product Packaging Guide You Need To Read

 The right typography will aid you in setting the mood for your brand's messaging.
 Figure out how you want to project your brand personality.
 Do you want it to be laidback, fun-loving, or professional?

-- Serif: If you want to portray a more professional, serious, and traditional personality, serif fonts like Georgia or Times New Roman seems to be the obvious choice.
+- Serif: If you want to portray a more professional, serious, and traditional personality, serif fonts like Georgia or Times New Roman seem to be the obvious choice.
 They will make the onlookers believe your brand is well-established and has a long-standing history.
 Depending on the product you sell, this font style will evoke a sense of respectability and reliability.

 Go Against the Norm